hirememorey/resilience-basketball/ONBOARDING.md

 ---

-**Status**: Ready for next developer to continue with Phase 4.2 edge case fixes.
+**Status**: Phase 4.2 complete.
+Multi-Signal Tax System successfully addresses "The Poole Problem" - system merchants are now correctly identified and penalized.
+Ready for next developer to continue with any remaining refinements.